Capital Development Authority (Pakistan): History

 The organization initially came into being through an executive order but was later superseded by CDA Ordinance issued on June 27, 1960.
-Major General Yahya Khan was designated as the first Chairman on 21 June 1960.
+Major General Yahya Khan was designated as the first chairman on 21 June 1960.
 The Capital Development Authority developed the CDA Model School in Islamabad in 1970.
 It is one of the oldest civic organizations in Pakistan and it was created with the aim to develop and maintain the capital city.

 Initiatives

 During 2016, CDA partnered up with Serena Hotels to launch spring tree plantation drive.
 The launch event was attended by diplomats from various countries, officials from Government and corporate executives.

 In 2017, the CDA launched healthy city programme in collaboration with WHO country office in Pakistan.
-The programme was aimed at addressing inequalities and targetting needs of vulnerable groups.
+The programme was aimed at addressing inequalities and targeting needs of vulnerable groups.

 U Microfinance Bank collaborated with CDA in 2021 to plant one of the largest Miyawaki Forest of Islamabad in Kachnar park.
 During the campaign, around 6000 trees were planted on 1.5 acres of land.
 The collaboration was aimed at mitigating the devastating effects of deforestation and land degradation in Pakistan.
 Later on, in another collaboration with Mari Petroleum, largest Miyawaki Forest of the city was launched in sector H-12 of Islamabad.
 Initially over 20,000 tree saplings were planted with the plantation to continue gradually.
-The forest is spreaded over an area of 17 acres having various species of plants.
+The forest is spread over an area of 17 acres having various species of plants.

 According to a statement issued in March 2022, PTCL Group and the Capital Development Authority (CDA) entered into a strategic partnership to drive the digitalization of services provided by CDA.
 As per agreement, PTCL will deliver digital solutions to support various sectors within CDA Islamabad, including the administration, Excise and Taxation, and Islamabad Police.
 The partnership will initially introduce 12 key solutions, such as mobility services, call center setup, video conferencing, cloud services, complaint management systems, street lighting, and fleet management.

 In 2023, CDA collaborated with Niaz Support to provide custom wheelchairs to their employees with disabilities and their family members living with disability.
 In order to address the water shortage problems, CDA officials conducted meetings with WAPDA officials for construction of Dotara Dam and decided to collaborate for this project with the CDA intending to fund the project.

 During 2024, Capital Development Authority in collaboration with Pakistan Tobacco Company (PTC) launched "Throw and Grow" initiative to promote the green cover of Margalla hills.
 In another collaboration, The Embassy of United Arab Emirates (UAE) in Pakistan decided to provide support to CDA in renovating and adding new facilities to one of the parks existing in Islamabad.
 In another move, CDA joined hands with OGDCL for landscaping and tree plantation drive in the city.
 The project is expected to improve the aesthetic appeal of Islamabad Expressway while also contributing to better air quality through more plantation.